Ocean Tank renovation

-Questions and answers about the partial reopening
+Questions and answers about the Ocean tank renovation

 SEA LIFE Helsinki will turn 24 next year, and although the centre has been well maintained and regularly updated over the years, a more extensive refurbishment is sometimes necessary.